 Whether or not they entered the country legally, the marriage-based green card application process for undocumented spouses of U.S. green card holders is similar to the process for spouses of U.S. citizens who entered the United States illegally (see above).
 However, there are two key differences:

-- The process takes longer for spouses of green card holders, because they have to wait for a visa to become available.
-It takes approximately 18 months longer before they are able to apply for an immigrant visa with the National Visa Center, which they must do before applying for a waiver.
+- The process takes longer for spouses of green card holders, because they have to wait for a visa to become available before they are able to apply for an immigrant visa with the National Visa Center, which they must do before applying for a waiver.

 - Until recently, spouses of green card holders were not able to get waivers if they were subject to the three- or ten-year reentry bars due to unlawful presence in the United States.
 It’s important to make sure that you get accurate, up-to-date information about whether or not your spouse would qualify for a waiver in this situation.